 Many other companies are hiring in smaller volumes and as usual:

 💡 Find the ultimate, live updated list of more than 5200 companies currently hiring.

-🏠 You should also heck out a list of the top 70 companies hiring remote workers during COVID-19.
+🏠 You should also check out a list of the top 70 companies hiring remote workers during COVID-19.

-🎁 Also, TalentLyft has prepared a special offer to help companies fighting the COVID-19!
+🎁 Also, TalentLyft has prepared a special offer to help companies fighting COVID-19!